MayurManwar/Nimam_Infotect_Machine_Test/README.md

 description - for a description of the category.

-parentCategory - if categories are hierarchical (e.g., subcategories).

 isActive - to indicate whether the category is active or inactive.

 ###  For a Product class: